WebView is Finally Coming to SwiftUI

 WebViewKit

-I created many years ago, to make it easy to embed web content into any SwiftUI-based app on iOS, macOS, and visionOS:
+I created WebViewKit many years ago, to make it easy to embed web content into any SwiftUI-based app, using a custom WebView that works all the way back in iOS 14, macOS 11 & visionOS 1:

 import SwiftUI